owenBeresford/solemn-sandfish/README.md

 ### LIMITATIONS:

-- Need to get finished DB before adding more features
+- Need to get a finished DB before adding more features
 - Need to rebuild CSS as proper module
 - Need to add web furniture like a favico
 - Need to review the CSS/HTML5 form controls on a variety of phones